 Write, and you’re a writer.

-Until then, there’s no productivity trick or mobile app that will save you from actually doing the work.
+Until then, unfortunately, there’s no productivity hack or mobile app that will save you from actually having to do the work.

 7 years as a blogger, 2 years as a full time pro.

 I’ve learned a lot in this time.
 Mostly, it must be said, from failure.

 Laid out by hand and photocopied – I’d stuff my backpack with hundreds of copies, and walk up to the register with a few dozen sheets in my hand.